≡ Menu

 Worse yet…

-As you can imagine, when your every movement depends on joint health this condition can get quite painful.
-Worse still is that your dog has no way to tell you it is hurting, and so you might well put the change down to old age.
+Arthritis in dogs can also lead to osteophyte formation.
+These little bone-like growths form inside the joints and grind against the bone whenever the dog moves.
+And as you can imagine, when your every movement depends on joint health, this condition can get quite painful.
+Worse still is that your dog cannot tell you it is hurting, so you might put the change down to old age.

 Degenerative Joint Disorder (DJD for short)…

 Causes pain and inflammation of the joints.
 It is often found in conjunction with other conditions.
-For example, if your pet has suffered from hip or elbow dysplasia or patella luxation in the past then there is a high chance they will also suffer from Osteoarthritis at some point in their later lives.
+For example, if your pet has suffered from hip or elbow dysplasia or patella luxation in the past, there is a high chance they will also suffer from Osteoarthritis at some point in their later lives.

 Clinical signs include: